roninkelt/roninkelt.github.io/index.md

 ## Creative Writing

 I'm an amateur author as well.
 I write screenplays, short and long form fiction.
 Still working on perfecting my craft and have not as yet published or produced anything commercially.

+## A Common Thread

+Running through everything above is storytelling.
+I love to tell a story, whether it be to an audience of 200 or the 5 players sitting around the table with me.